GiovanniFerrara/qa-ai-tester/README.md

 # QA AI Tester

-AI-powered automated quality assurance system that uses AI models (OpenAI GPT or Anthropic Claude) to test web applications through browser automation.
-The system combines a NestJS control plane with Playwright browser workers, multi-provider AI adapters, and strongly typed QA artifacts to deliver comprehensive, AI-driven testing.
+QA AI Tester turns state-of-the-art AI models into hands-on QA copilots.
+It spins up a Playwright-driven browser, lets GPT or Claude explore your product like a real tester, and returns structured findings with screenshots, traces, and remediation hints—no brittle scripts required.

 ## Overview

 **QA AI Tester** orchestrates AI agents to automatically test web applications by:
-- Controlling a real browser through Playwright
+- Driving a real browser session powered by Playwright
-- Using AI to interact with your application (clicking, typing, navigating)
+- Using AI to explore flows, click, type, and validate UI behavior
-- Analyzing UI, functionality, accessibility, and performance
+- Spotting visual, functional, accessibility, and performance regressions
-- Capturing evidence (screenshots, DOM snapshots, traces)
+- Capturing evidence such as screenshots, DOM snapshots, and traces
-- Generating structured QA reports with categorized findings
+- Packaging runs into structured QA reports that teams can act on quickly

 ## Demo